Best Books from 2023

 Book Summary

-It’s an illustrated first-edition book called “Whisperwood and the River of Stars.”
+It’s an illustrated first edition of “Whisperwood and the River of Stars.”
 It’s the imaginary world that she created for Flora – one that she never wrote down and never told anyone else about.
 What does it mean?
 Is Flora still alive?
 And does this fairy tale hold the truth about her disappearance?
 Hazel embarks on a feverish quest for answers.
 Along the way, she’ll reconnect with people from her past and put her future in jeopardy.

 Centered around the fairytale world created by Hazel for her sister, this novel blurs the lines between the real and the magical in the most wonderful way.
 The book focuses on the relationship between the sisters while also showing the realities of Operation Pied Piper and its long-lasting impacts on the families who were faced with such difficult choices during the war.